squirrelphp/queries/README.md

 If you want to be safe it is recommended to quote all identifiers (table names and column names) with the DBInterface `quoteIdentifier` function for non-structured `select` and `update` queries.

-For `insert` and `upsert` the quoting is done for you, and for structured queries most of the quoting is done for you, except if you use an expression, where you can just use colons to specify a table or column name.
+For `insert` and `insertOrUpdate` the quoting is done for you, and for structured queries most of the quoting is done for you, except if you use an expression, where you can just use colons to specify a table or column name.

 If you quote all identifiers, then changing database systems (where different reserved keywords might exist) or upgrading a database (where new keywords might be reserved) is easier.